SharePoint/sp-dev-docs/docs/apis/migration-api-overview.md

 The identifiers used within the import package explicitly are used during import to identify content.
 This allows preservation of existing identifiers for document library contents from a source environment.
 However, it also imposes a complexity during import package creation or transformation that mandates that the package explicitly reference the target web and list identifiers.
 Content type identifiers, file/folder item GUIDs, and list item integer identifiers are all preserved during import.
 If incorrect identifiers are specified in the package, import will fail.

-Additionally due to identifier preservation, import events can potentially be done in successive iterations using different packages, allowing items to potentially move in location if their identifiers have not changed.
+Additionally, due to identifier preservation, import events can potentially be done in successive iterations using different packages, allowing items to potentially move in location if their identifiers have not changed.

 <a name="OverwriteAPI"> </a>